11. COMMITMENTS AND CONTINGENCIES

 Commitments

 In May 2022, the Company entered into a joint venture agreement to develop a strategic acid gas treatment and carbon sequestration facility and entered into a gas treating agreement.
-The Company had a minimum volume commitment of 20,000 Mcf per day under the gas treating agreement, with certain rollover rights and start-up flexibility, for an initial term of five years from the in-service date of the facility.
-Under the gas treating agreement, the Company paid a treating rate that varied based on volumes delivered to the facility.
-The gas treating agreement was terminated on January 19, 2026.
-For additional information on this joint venture, see Note 15, “Additional Financial Information.”
+The Company has a minimum volume commitment of 20,000 Mcf per day under the gas treating agreement, with certain rollover rights and start-up flexibility, for an initial term of five years from the in-service date of the facility.
+Under the gas treating agreement, the Company pays a treating rate that begins at $1.75/Mcf and varies based on volumes delivered to the facility.
+At the minimum treated volume commitment of 20,000 Mcf/d, the commitment would be approximately $12.8 million per year.
+For additional information on this joint venture, see Note 16, “Additional Financial Information.”

 Contingencies